Ykai-f/wiki_yuekai_fr_BMCU/BMCU/bmcu_branches.md

 BMCU
 │
-├── Current BMCU motherboards (no specific version number but generally are this one today) │    └── Type-C version (uses a typec cable without the need for a serial adapter) │
+├── Current BMCU motherboards (no specific version number but generally are this one today) │    └── Type-C version (Typec interface instead of ttl for flashing) │
 └── Next version PCB BMCU (Design and testing phase, will be updated later）